-- 1. In addition to Article 11 the following shall apply cumulatively with regard to Limited Frequency Sensitive Mode Overfrequency (LFSM-O): - (a) The HVDC System shall be capable of adjusting Active Power exchange with the AC Network(s), during both import and export, according to Figure 3 at a Frequency threshold f_1 between and including 50.2 Hz and 50.5 Hz with a Droop S_3 adjustable from 0.1 % upwards.
-In the LFSM-O mode the HVDC System shall be capable of adjusting power down to its
+- 1. In addition to Article 11 the following shall apply cumulatively with regard to Limited Frequency Sensitive Mode Overfrequency (LFSM-O): - (a) The HVDC System shall be capable of adjusting Active Power exchange with the AC Network(s), during both import and export, according to Figure 3 at a Frequency threshold f_1 between and including 50.2 Hz and 50.5 Hz with a Droop having a minimum value of 0.1 %.

-Minimum HVDC Active Power Transmission Capacity.
 The actual Frequency threshold and Droop settings shall be determined by the Relevant TSO and shall be subject to notification to the National Regulatory Authority.
 The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
-The HVDC System shall be capable of adjusting Active Power Frequency Response as fast as inherently technically feasible with an initial delay that shall be as short as possible.
-The values of the initial delay and the time for full activation shall be specified by the Relevant TSO, subject to notification to the National Regulatory Authority.
-The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
+The HVDC System shall be capable of adjusting Active Power Frequency Response as fast as technically feasible with an initial delay that shall be as short as possible.
+If greater than 0.5 seconds, the delay shall be reasonably justified by the HVDC System Owner to the Relevant TSO and shall be subject to approval by the Relevant TSO, while respecting the provisions of Article 4(3).